TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 git push              # Push changes to remote git repository
 ```

 For now, you should commit all your changes to the dev branch that is checked out by default.
-You should also write commit messages in the following format: `wip(articles): short lowercase message`.
+You should also write commit messages in the following format: `wip(articles): my short lowercase message`.
 Branches and commit message conventions are explained later in chapter [3.
 Version control](03-version-control.md).

-> TIP: `git pull -r` will refuse to run if your worktree is dirty.
+> TIP: `git pull -r` refuses to run if your worktree is dirty.
 In such case, you can run `git pull -r --autostash` if you don't want to commit or stash your changes before pull.

 > TIP: You can configure git to always rebase by default on pull with `git config --global pull.rebase true`.